10 Tips for Your Next London Business Trip

 Stay in business-friendly hotels.

-Business center services and the availability of meeting rooms are another considerations, because some recommended hotels for business travelers include the Andaz London Liverpool Street and the Ritz.
-Business-friendly hotels are also usually equipped with meeting spaces so that you can keep yourself in one place but just make sure that everything is central enough to be able to attend on time.
+Business center services and on-site meeting rooms are the next thing to check.
+A few solid picks for business travelers include the Andaz London Liverpool Street and the Ritz.
+Business-friendly hotels usually have meeting space on-site, so you can host without leaving the building, but make sure the location is central enough to reach your other meetings on time.

 Learn etiquette.

-It’s so important that when you’re doing business with clients in London, you understand the local business etiquette to make a positive impression.
-British professionals tend to value punctuality, so always arrive on time and make sure that you are equipped with business cards to exchange at the start of a meeting.
+When you do business with clients in London, understanding local etiquette helps you make a positive impression.
+British professionals value punctuality, so arrive on time and carry business cards to exchange at the start of a meeting.
+Being five minutes early reads as respect, while being five minutes late reads as careless.

-Whether you’re in London for a few days or this is an extended business engagement, making the most of your time is so important.
-Using the left luggage services at Victoria station or a range of stations across London will help you to stay organized during your trip.
+Whether you’re in London for a few days or an extended engagement, making the most of your time is what separates a productive trip from a stressful one.
+Sort your ETA, eSIM, and contactless payment before you fly, use left luggage to stay mobile on arrival, and protect buffer time between meetings.
 Pack your bags and get ready for a successful business trip to London.